vikingdata/articles/databases/etl_elt/dbt/simple_dbt_postgresql_snowflake.md

 mkdir profiles

    ##  Create profile.yml to profiles/profile.yml
    ## NOTE: Change credentials.
 Change account, user, passsword.
-The database "tutorial" should exist and the schema "test".
+The database "test" should exist and the schema "PUBLIC".
    ## You can edit the file last and change the credentials before you run it.
 echo "
 default: